The secret life of gift cards: Here's what happens to the billions that go unspent each year

 But many will remain unspent.

 Gift cards get lost or forgotten, or recipients hang on to them for a special occasion.
-In a July survey, the consumer finance company Bankrate found that 47% of U.S. adults had at least one unspent gift card or voucher with an average value of $187.
-That's a total of $23 billion.
+In a July survey, the consumer finance company Bankrate found that 47% of U.S. adults had at least one unspent gift card or voucher.
+The average value of unused gift cards is $187 per person, a total of $23 billion.

 Under a federal law that went into effect in 2010, a gift card can’t expire for five years from the time it was purchased or from the last time someone added money to it.
 Some state laws require an even longer period.
 In New York, for instance, any gift card purchased after Dec.
 10, 2022, can’t expire for nine years.